 12. Horizontal pine slats

-Give your patio an intimate feeling with some horizontal screening that utilises pieces of leftover pine from other projects.
+Give your patio an intimate feeling with some horizontal screening.
+For example, use up pieces of leftover pine from other projects.

-More and more homeowners are constructing privacy fences featuring more unusual designs than standard planks.
+More homeowners are constructing privacy fences featuring unusual designs rather than standard planks.
 This weaved design really stands out for being a little different.

 14. Uneven screen designs